 - Once the moss is dead, rake it off of the area that you want to remove it from.

 - Seed the area with your desired grass seed.

 - Keep the seeds moist until the grass has been established again.

 Knowing how to kill green moss is not as important as how to have a healthy lawn.
-Remember, when you kill moss in lawn, you will only be successful if you take steps to ensure that your lawn is healthy.
-Without correcting your lawn’s problems, you will only find yourself ridding lawn of moss again.
+Remember, when you kill moss in the lawn, you will only be successful if you take steps to ensure that your lawn is healthy.
+Without correcting your lawn’s problems, you will only find yourself ridding your lawn of moss again.

 Note: Any recommendations pertaining to the use of chemicals are for informational purposes only.
 Chemical control should only be used as a last resort, as organic approaches are safer and more environmentally friendly.